return to Natural Dog Health Remedies

 • suffer from urinary and fecal incontinence.

-Dog Back Problems - Treatment
+Obesity and Dog Back Problems

-In more severe cases, e.g. for dogs that are paralyzed or chronically affected by the condition, surgery to either remove the protruding disk material or cut away a portion of the bone that surrounds the spinal cord is sometimes necessary.
+In more severe cases, e.g. for dogs that are paralyzed or chronically affected by the condition, surgery to either remove the protruding disc material or cut away a portion of the bone that surrounds the spinal cord is sometimes necessary.

 Glucosamine and Chondroitin